vlad-she/pokt-indexer/Requests.md

 WHERE msg_type = 'claim' and NOT(org is NULL) and (org != '') and (result_code = 0)
 GROUP BY servicer_domain
 ORDER BY tp DESC

+--- Hardwere/Cloud providers
+SELECT split_part( org, ' ' , 1 ) as orgshort, SUM(total_proofs) as sum
+FROM public.transaction
+WHERE height <= 63575
+group by orgshort
+order by sum desc